HomeCancerLung CancerThe Great American Smokeout: Six Reasons to Quit Smoking in November

-Along with the Great American Smokeout event, November is Lung Cancer Awareness Month, meaning there are multiple opportunities to make a change and choose to quit smoking today.
+In addition to the Great American Smokeout event, November is also Lung Cancer Awareness Month, meaning there are multiple opportunities to make a change and choose to quit smoking today.
 If the momentum and support created through these events and efforts aren’t enough, there is plenty of data to prove the benefits of quitting smoking today.

 According to the American Cancer Society:

-• Within 20 minutes of quitting, your blood pressure and heart rate are reduced to almost normal.
+• Within just 20 minutes after quitting, your blood pressure and heart rate drop.

 • Within a few days of quitting, the carbon monoxide level in your blood drops to normal.

-• Within 2 weeks to 3 months, your circulation improves and your lung function increases.
+• Within 2 weeks to 3 months after quitting, your circulation improves and your lung function increases.

-• Within 10 years of quitting smoking, the risk of dying from lung cancer is about half of a person who is still smoking.
-The risk of cancer of the larynx (voice box) and pancreas decreases.
+• Within 10 years of quitting smoking, your risk of lung cancer is about half that of a person who is still smoking.

 For more information on the Great American Smokeout, check out the American Cancer Society’s website on the event.